Christmas isn’t as merry and bright without traditional Christmas foods.

 When it comes to traditional Christmas foods, there are a few recipes I know you’ll expect to see.

-So yes, you’ll find cookies, eggnog, and cranberry sauce below.
+So yes, you’ll find Christmas cookies, eggnog, and cranberry sauce below.

 But I’ve also included some fun recipes from around the world.
 Because if you’re not eating stollen this holiday season, you’re really missing out!

-Honey glazed ham may be a less popular Christmas centerpiece, but it’s just as festive and delicious as a roast turkey.
+Honey-glazed Christmas ham may be a less popular centerpiece, but it’s just as festive and delicious as a turkey.

-With its combination of smoky, savory meat and sweet, buttery glaze, Christmas ham is an absolute crowd-pleaser.
+With its combination of smoky, savory meat and sweet, buttery glaze, it’s an absolute crowd-pleaser.

 This traditional English entrée features a juicy filet mignon covered in a flaky pastry crust.